ecterceocgan/deck-divide-dollar/README.md

 # Deck-based divide-the-dollar

-A deck-based game is a mathematical game that has been transformed into a card game in which potential moves are limited to a set of cards drawn from a fixed deck [^1].
+A deck-based game is a mathematical game that has been transformed into a card game in which potential moves are limited to a set of cards drawn from a fixed deck <a name="a1"></a>[[1](#AshlockSchonfeldCardGames)].
 Each player must choose their strategy during each turn by selecting a card from their hand.
 Once chosen, the card is removed and cannot be played again.

 We will examine a deck-based version of the divide-the-dollar game.
 Divide-the-dollar is typically a simultaneous play (generalized Nash) game in which two players each make a bid to divide a dollar.
-If the sum of the bids is less than one, then each player gets to keep the amount of their bid [^2].
+If the sum of the bids is less than one, then each player gets to keep the amount of their bid <a name="a2"></a>[[2](#BramsTaylor)].
 We will look at an iterated, two-player, turn- and deck-based version of this in which we have multiple rounds of players taking turns playing the first card.

 	from __future__ import division
 	import numpy as np